Crochet Your Own Chic Striped Tote Bag

 Before we begin, let’s gather all the supplies we need.
 Having everything ready will make the process smooth and enjoyable.
 For this project, you will need:

-• 🧶 Yarn: You’ll need medium-weight cotton yarn (e.g., Aran weight) in several colors.
-For a bag of this size, you will need approximately **400-450 grams in total**.
-A suggested breakdown is:
+• 🧶 Yarn: You’ll need medium-weight cotton yarn (e.g., Aran weight) or a soft macrame cord/ribbon yarn for that sturdy look.
+For a bag of this size, you will need approximately 400-450 grams in total.

 • Main Color (Pink): 100g (for base and top border)

-• 🪡 Crochet Hook: A 4.0 mm crochet hook is a great size for medium-weight cotton yarn.
-This size will help you construct a fabric that is dense enough to hold its shape but still soft and pliable.
+• 🪡 Crochet Hook: A 4.0 mm or 4.5 mm crochet hook is a great size.
+This size will help you create a fabric that is dense enough to hold its shape.

 • ✂️ Scissors: For snipping yarn ends.

-• 🧵 Yarn Needle: Also known as a tapestry needle, for weaving in loose ends neatly.
-This is essential for a polished and professional finish to your crafted tote bag.
+• 🧵 Yarn Needle: Also known as a tapestry needle, for weaving in loose ends neatly and sewing the handles.

-• 📌 Stitch Markers (optional): These can be helpful for marking the beginning of rounds, especially if you are new to working in the round.
+• 📌 Stitch Markers (optional): Helpful for marking the beginning of rounds.

 Getting Ready: Understanding Basic Crochet Stitches